DistroHopper39B/NTATV/Docs/Guide.md

 To use this image, simply download it, extract it, connect your Apple TV's drive to your computer using a USB to IDE adapter, and use a tool like `dd`, `gnome-disks` or Etcher to restore the image to the TV's hard drive.
 Windows should then boot on your TV.
 Huzzah!

-If you want to prevent the Apple TV from

 ## The hard way (AKA creating your own image)
 Can you tell I want people to do it this way yet?